GraceWXT/wiki-map/README.md

 # Wiki Map

-A full stack web app built to connect friends who want to create and share maps.
+A full stack web app built to connect friends who want to create and share maps and map points together.

 The app uses the open-source Leaflet[^leaflet] Javascript library with Mapbox[^mapbox] tile data to display a user-friendly map interface.

-This app was made as a midterm project for the Lighthouse Labs web development program by [Grace Wang](https://github.com/GraceWXT), [Josh Sparkes](https://github.com/Sparkes21) and [Iaan Johnston](https://github.com/double-slide).
+This app was built as a midterm project for the Lighthouse Labs web development program by [Grace Wang](https://github.com/GraceWXT), [Josh Sparkes](https://github.com/Sparkes21) and [Iaan Johnston](https://github.com/double-slide).

 # Product Views